 What skills are required?

 Web analysts must have a thorough understanding of analytics tools such as Google Analytics and understand Google Search Console.
 They need to have well-rounded communication skills to be able to provide detailed information about their analytics to clients.
 Web analysts must be able to read and interpret data, the relationship between data sets, as well as have the skills to explain improvement recommendations.
-One more great attribute will be their ability to visually present data in a meaningful way to understand their clients’ audience.
+One more great attribute will be their ability to visually present data in a meaningful way to understand their clients’ audiences.
 You can learn more about web analytics by checking out free Google video courses and get certified by passing an exam that’s based on that specific course.

 Social Media Manager, Coordinator, Specialist

 Social Media Coordinators, Managers, or Specialists are generally responsible for setting up online alerts to monitor and manage responses and what is said online about clients.
 They usually work with a company’s management to come up with the proper strategy for responding.
 Social Media Managers are monitoring, moderating, and responding to online comments.
 They are often managing social media in partnerships with other brands while creating or posting shareable images and videos.

 Opportunities: Generally, companies want to hire less-experienced folks to fill their social media positions and train them themselves to learn the best ways to deal with social media and use their knowledge.
 The responsibilities of social media managers vary and will depend on an employer’s or client’s wishes and needs.
 Some will have to be focusing more on contests and quizzes for the promotion of products while others will need to learn more about the competition’s activities and get the word out more actively to ensure their clients can compete more effectively.